 Background

-Prior to joining DPG, Mark worked as an intern and then as a researcher with the Northern Ireland Human Rights Commission in Belfast.
+Prior to joining DPG, Mark was a researcher at the Northern Ireland Human Rights Commission in Belfast.

 Expertise